Business Plan Template, Free Download 2026

 What are the 7 parts of a business plan?

-The seven standard parts of a business plan are: (1) Executive Summary - a concise overview of the entire plan; (2) Company Description - the business's legal structure, mission, and history; (3) Market Analysis - industry research, target market, and competitive landscape; (4) Organization and Management - team structure, key personnel, and advisory board; (5) Products and Services - detailed description of offerings; (6) Marketing and Sales Strategy - customer acquisition and revenue generation plan; and (7) Financial Projections - three to five years of projected income statements, balance sheets, and cash flow statements with supporting assumptions.
+The seven standard parts of a business plan are: (1) Executive Summary - a concise overview of the entire plan; (2) Company Description - the business's legal structure, mission, and history; (3) Market Analysis - industry research, target market, and competitive field; (4) Organization and Management - team structure, key personnel, and advisory board; (5) Products and Services - detailed description of offerings; (6) Marketing and Sales Strategy - customer acquisition and revenue generation plan; and (7) Financial Projections - three to five years of projected income statements, balance sheets, and cash flow statements with supporting assumptions.

 More Free Templates